dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 Candidate methods for implementation by the Emitter **MUST** be partial and not have an implementation part yet.
 Their containing types **MUST** also be partial and have at least one FTable source specified.

-The Emitter **MUST** be able to be invoked via the SilkTouch CLI, which runs outside of the usual compilation process.
+The Emitter **MUST** be able to be invoked via the SilkTouch CLI and **MAY** be able to be invoked via an incremental Roslyn source generator.

 ### Function Tables (FTables)